fenago/oracle19c-labs/dataguard/lab_guides/lab28.md

 ### Tasks

-1. With the navigation techniques learned in practice 10-3, navigate to the Databases pages.
+1. Navigate to the Databases pages.

 ![](./images/28.png)